Lightprotocol/light-protocol/README.md

 ## ZK Anchor

-ZK Anchor is what we call the collection of developer tools for writing Private Solana Programs.
+ZK Anchor is what we call the collection of developer tools for writing Private Solana Programs (PSP).
 It consists of the following:

 - [Macro Circom](https://github.com/Lightprotocol/light-protocol/tree/main/macro-circom) DSL for writing PSPs.